Architectural & Design Patterns Catalog¶

 Pattern: Define focused interfaces that clients actually need.

-Implementation (from domain-contracts):
+Implementation (from libs/domain-contracts/src/):

 // Focused interface for cross-domain communication